Chocolate Bundt Cake

 To add some color and freshness, raspberries are great on this.
 Strawberries would be good too!

 Chocolate Bundt Cake

-- 1 (15.25-oz) box Devil's Food cake mix
+- 1 (15.25-oz) box Devil's Food cake mix or chocolate cake mix

 - 1 (5.9-oz) package instant chocolate pudding mix